Permafrost/TundraTN/README.md

     * `$receiver` is the Trading Networks partner profile associated with the receiver of the bizdoc.

     * `$document` is the parsed bizdoc content for processing.
 This is the default name for this input parameter.
 The actual name of the parameter can be changed using the `TundraTN/tundra.tn:process` `$service.input` parameter.
+This input is only provided when the `TundraTN/tundra.tn:process` `$parse?` parameter is true.

+    * `$content` is the raw bizdoc content as an input stream for processing.
+      This is the default name for this input parameter.
+The actual name of the parameter can be changed using the `TundraTN/tundra.tn:process` `$service.input` parameter.
+This input is only provided when the `TundraTN/tundra.tn:process` `$parse?` parameter is false.

     * `$content.type` is the MIME media type that describes the format of the bizdoc content.

+    * `$namespaces` is the list of XML namespace prefixes and URIs declared on the associated document type and used when parsing the content.

     * `$schema` is the name of the Integration Server document reference or flat file schema used to parse the content into an IData structure.